ziasam/Zephyrus-Raviole/Instruction.md

 Install Instruction

-1. Make sure your Bootloader is unlocked and You are on latest firmware.
+1. Make sure your Bootloader is unlocked and You are coming from latest stock firmware.
 2. Connect phone to pc and boot to bootloader.
 3. Type fastboot -w in cmd prompt/terminal.
 4. Download provided rom.zip and vendor_boot.img from release and type (fastboot flash vendor_boot vendor_boot.img).